2016 Toyota Owners 400

 The 2016 Toyota Owners 400 was a NASCAR Sprint Cup Series race held on April 24, 2016, at Richmond International Raceway in Richmond, Virginia.
 Contested over 400 laps on the 0.75 mile (1.2 km) asphalt short track, it was the ninth race of the 2016 NASCAR Sprint Cup Series season.
 Carl Edwards won the race, Kyle Busch finished second, and Jimmie Johnson, Kasey Kahne and Kevin Harvick rounded out the top-five.
 The race had 23 lead changes among different drivers and eight cautions over 29 laps.

 Report

 Background

 Richmond International Raceway, the track where the race was held.

 Richmond International Raceway (RIR) is a 3/4-mile (1.2 km), D-shaped, asphalt race track located just outside Richmond, Virginia in Henrico County.
-It hosts the NASCAR Sprint Cup Series and Xfinity Series.
-Known as "America's premier short track", it formerly hosted a NASCAR Camping World Truck Series race, an IndyCar Series race, and two USAC sprint car races.
+Entering the race, Kevin Harvick leads the points with 287, while Carl Edwards is 1 points back, Jimmie Johnson is 16 points back, Joey Logano is 21 points back, and Kyle Busch is 25 points back.